- What is the Day of Digital Scholarship?

 - What if I can’t be there during the event?

-- Can I attend without presenting or being on a panel?
+- Can I attend without presenting?

 - Do I have to post my work on the Incubator in order to present?